How PolyAI Voice Agents Take Payments: PCI-Compliant AI Voice Payments

 The correct answer is to keep cardholder data out of PolyAI's platform entirely.
 That's what Shuttle does.

-How Shuttle Integrates with PolyAI
+How Shuttle Works with PolyAI Today

 Here's the architecture: